leesahanders/learn_shinytest2_LisaBranch/README.md

 The goal of this example is to walk users through setting up a testing and automated publishing pipeline (continuous integration/continuous deployment) using github actions.
 To that end we can break this down into three separate pieces that will be put together at the end:

-1. Reproduceability
+1. Reproducibility
    - Using [git](https://happygitwithr.com/), [usethis](https://usethis.r-lib.org/index.html), and [reproduceable environments](https://environments.rstudio.com/) using [renv](https://rstudio.github.io/renv/articles/renv.html).

 2. Testing
    - Using [shinytest2](https://rstudio.github.io/shinytest2/) based on the [testthat](https://testthat.r-lib.org/) workflow.
 For examples the [R Packages](https://r-pkgs.org/tests.html) documentation on testing might be useful.

-3. Automation
+3. Continuous Integration / Continuous Deployment
-   - Using [github actions](https://docs.github.com/en/actions) and various community built action scripts to simplify the process such as [the actions written by the r-lib team](https://github.com/r-lib/actions).
+   - Automation using [github actions](https://docs.github.com/en/actions) and various community built action scripts to simplify the process such as [the actions written by the r-lib team](https://github.com/r-lib/actions).

-## Reproduceability (Trevor's run through)
+## Reproducibility (Trevor's run through)

 This example is mimicking a workflow where a developer is using [renv](https://rstudio.github.io/renv/articles/renv.html) however the project isn't currently using git.
 We'll be walking through the steps of setting up the provided project files on the [Workbench server provided by RStudio SolEng](https://colorado.rstudio.com/), loading the developer provided environment, and setting up [git](https://happygitwithr.com/) change control using [usethis](https://usethis.r-lib.org/index.html).